jonnymind/SIRPAS/Books/Rulebook.md

 The simplified combat is a modified repeated multi-contest without draws.

-The **GM** and/or the player decide how many rounds the fight will last in advance, so that the best out of 1, 3, 5 (or more) rounds wins the fight.
+The **GM** and/or the players decide how many rounds the fight will last in advance, so that the best out of 1, 3, 5 (or more) rounds wins the fight.

 Each turn, every participant uses the skill it prefers to use in this context